Cars with Aluminum Engine Blocks

 Cost Considerations

-While aluminum engine blocks are generally more expensive to manufacture, I see this as an investment.
-The fuel savings and potential for higher resale value can more than offset the initial cost, making aluminum a smart choice in the long run.
+Although aluminum engine blocks are generally more expensive to manufacture, the long-term benefits—such as fuel savings and higher resale value—can offset the initial costs, making aluminum a smart investment.

 The Future of Aluminum Engine Blocks